tkfritz/Skyjo/README.md

-## Skyjo
+### Skyjo

-In this directory I develope and implement the card game skyjo with python to play with a computer.
+In this directory I develop and implement the card game skyjo with python to play with a computer.

 # Playing Skyjo